 I don’t think it needs much explaining that animals could talk.
 I’m sure you remember clearly the first time you got really close to a deer.
 It’s one of my favorite moments with you.
 The deer looked right at you for a bit and then when it felt scared it opened its mouth and yelled at you and I. So that was obvious: the deer had something to “say” about the situation of all three of us encountering each other at the edge of the forest that day.
 The average person might not understand this, but you’re not the average person, so I won’t explain it any further.

-For plants, it might not be as easy to believe they talk too, so I will explain it some it some more.
+For plants, it might not be as easy to believe they talk too, so I will explain it some more.
 First, let’s look at what talking actually is.
 It’s the movement of air to produce a sound.
 You can’t talk without moving air through your body.
 Give it a try…try to say a word without moving air through your lungs and mouth.
 It’s impossible!
 So if talking is air moving to produce sound, we can hear trees do this.

 Do you remember when we would be in the forest and we would hear the tall trees creaking and making noises as the wind blew them, causing them to move and bend?
 I would say to you, “Listen…the trees are talking.”
 The same goes for when you stand in the forest and the wind blows through the tree tops, causing the leaves to shake and vibrate and make all kinds of sounds.

 This is air moving to tell story through sound.
 It’s a story about what’s happening in the forest in that moment.
-We might not know the exact words these plans (and animals) are using, but if we listen carefully we can understand most of the story they are telling.
+We might not know the exact words these plants (and animals) are using, but if we listen carefully we can understand most of the story they are telling.
 It’s just like us people, they move air around to tell stories about themselves and others in the forest.

 Many people will never allow themselves to open up to this language of the wild.
 There is an entire “more than human” world out there that most people ignore.
 And sadly, they think this “more than human” world can’t hear them as well.
 They talk only as if other humans can hear them.
-But the plants and animals (all of the more than human world) can hear us.
+But the plants and animals (and all of the more than human world) can hear us.

 I’m not saying they can understand our words.
 But they can understand the story, the same way we could understand theirs if we just listen to them.